g-nitin/PaTS/scripts/README.md

 ## Key Scripts and Components

+This directory contains the core logic for training, evaluating, and validating PaTS models.

 - **`train_model.py`**: The **central script for training** PaTS models (LSTM, TTM, XGBoost).
 It handles dataset loading, model instantiation, and training loops.
 - **`benchmark.py`**: The **central script for evaluating** all trained or pre-trained PaTS models.
 It uses a standardized `PlannableModel` interface to interact with different models, generates plans for test problems, and computes a rich set of performance metrics.
 - **`pats_dataset.py`**: A unified PyTorch `Dataset` class that loads pre-encoded trajectories and goals based on the specified encoding type.